MohdAliyan27/MongoDB/COMMANDS.md

 Exit the mongosh session

 ##Create

 Each of these commands is run on a specific collection Ex. db.<collectionName>.<command>

 insertOne
-db.users.insertOne({ name: “Kyle” })
+db.users.insertOne({ name: “Aliyan” })
-Create a new document inside the specified collection Add a new document with the name of Kyle into the users collection insertMany db.users.insertMany([{ age: 26 }, { age: 20 }])
+Create a new document inside the specified collection Add a new document with the name of Aliyan into the users collection insertMany db.users.insertMany([{ age: 26 }, { age: 20 }])
 Create multi new documents inside a specific collection